 Cashing in on Christmas for PATCH

-STAFF at Barclays in Milford Haven recently welcomed local children to the branch for a community Christmas party.
+STAFF at Barclays in Milford Haven welcomed local children to a community Christmas party in-branch recently.

 Children were entertained by the staff with face painting, Christmas card-making, colouring competitions, pin the nose on Rudolph, lucky dips and a visit to Father Christmas' festive grotto.